splunk/public-o11y-docs/gdi/opentelemetry/collector-kubernetes/kubernetes-config-add.rst

 .. meta::
       :description: Optional configurations for the Splunk Distribution of OpenTelemetry Collector for Kubernetes: Add components or new data sources.

 Read on to learn how to add additional components or data sources to your Collector for Kubernetes config.
+To create new receivers at runtime see :ref:`receiver-creator-receiver`.

 For other config options, see: